 To map water risks to our operations, we use the Water Shortage Risk Index (IREH), developed in partnership with the Federal University of Rio de Janeiro (UFRJ).
 This index allows the identification and prioritization of locations and operational units for the development of detailed water availability studies and for the implementation of risk mitigation or management measures.
 The methodology takes into account not only the susceptibility of the installations to the physical scarcity of the water resource, but also the vulnerabilities of the hydrographic basins and the resilience actions developed in the installations.

-For our units identified as being exposed to relevant risks, we implemented specific actions such as participation in water resources forums, studies on water availability assessment and alternative sources of funding, studies on opportunities to rationalize the use of water, technological development on the topic , among others.
+For our units identified as being exposed to relevant risks, we implemented specific actions such as participation in water resources forums, studies on water availability assessment and alternative sources of funding, studies on opportunities to rationalize the use of water, technological development on the topic , engagement with local communities, among others.

 50% reduction in fresh water collection in our operations by 2030.